Interview (research): Characteristics of qualitative research interviews

+Compared to a mail questionnaire, interviews are a more personal form of research method because the interviewer works directly with the interviewee, has the opportunity to probe, and can follow up on responses.
+Because interviews provide an opportunity of face to face interaction between 2 persons, they reduce conflicts.
+It is believed that interviews are generally easier for the interviewee when the topic covers their opinions or impressions.
+However, interviews are time consuming and resource intensive.

 Technique

 When choosing to interview as a method for conducting qualitative research, it is important to be tactful and sensitive in your approach.
 Interviewer and researcher, Irving Seidman, devotes an entire chapter of his book, Interviewing as Qualitative Research, to the importance of proper interviewing technique and interviewer etiquette.
 Some of the fundamentals of his technique are summarized below:

 Listening: According to Seidman, this is both the hardest as well as the most important skill in interviewing.
 Furthermore, interviewers must be prepared to listen on three different levels: they must listen to what the participant is actually saying, they must listen to the "inner voice" or subtext of what the participant is communicating, and they must also listen to the process and flow of the interview so as to remain aware of how tired or bored the participant is as well as logistics such as how much time has already passed and how many questions still remain.

 The listening skills required in an interview require more focus and attention to detail than what is typical in normal conversation.
 Therefore, it is often helpful for interviewers to take notes while the participant responds to questions or to tape-record the interviews to be able to, more accurately, transcribe them later.

 Ask questions (to follow up and to clarify): While an interviewer generally enters each interview with a predetermined, standardized set of questions, it is important that they also ask follow-up questions throughout the process.
 Such questions might encourage a participant to elaborate upon something poignant that they've shared and are important in acquiring a more comprehensive understanding of the subject matter.
 Additionally, it is important that an interviewer ask clarifying questions when they are confused.
 If the narrative, details, or chronology of a participant's responses become unclear, it is often appropriate for the interviewer to ask them to re-explain these aspects of their story so as to keep their transcriptions accurate.